 - If you plan ahead, you probably have a lot of things that you need to move with you anyway that would make great protective pads in the truck.
 When packing your house, leave out some older blankets, sheets, towels and other linens so you can use them when packing.

 - Move the longer items into the truck.
-These will include your sofas, table-tops, headboards, long mirrors, and your box spring and mattress.
+These will pieces of furniture such as your sofas, table-tops, headboards, long mirrors, and your box spring and mattress.
 Put them against the longest walls of the truck to save space and keep them upright.
 Secure these items to the side of the truck with ties if it has a place for them.

 - Choose boxes of similar size and strength so you can stack them on top of each other.
 Place the heaviest and largest boxes on the bottom, medium-weight boxes in the middle, and lighter items on top.
 You will be creating three layers of weight.